Keeping the garden tidy requires a few deft moves with the right tools, and, time and again over the seasons, shrub rakes are... Read more »

 3. I embellished the top with a stamped pumpkin that was stamped from both green and orange pattern paper then pieced together.

-1. I Border Punched the Picket Fence design along a 12 inch piece of black cardstock, trimmed it to about .75 inch, applied adhesive, and wrapped it around the bottom of the votive glass.
-I also crushed some of the fence pieces to give it a old, broken appearance.
+1. Border Punched the Picket Fence design along a 12 inch piece of black cardstock, trimmed it to about .75 inch, applied adhesive, and wrapped it around the bottom of the votive glass.
+Crush some of the fence pieces to give it a old, broken appearance.

-2. With pigment ink, I stamped the eye border stamp from the Halloween Night set across black cardstock.
+2. With pigment ink, stamp the eye border across black cardstock.
 I sprinkled it with white embossing powder and used a heat gun to melt the powder.
 Then cut trimmed the strip to about .5 inch and adhered it to the top of the votive glass.